Mariner 4: Micrometeoroid hits and end of communications

 Data acquisition resumed in late 1967.
 The cosmic dust detector registered 17 hits in a 15-minute span on September 15, part of an apparent micrometeoroid shower that temporarily changed the spacecraft attitude and probably slightly damaged its thermal shield.
-Later it was speculated that Mariner 4 passed through debris of D/1895 Q1 (D/Swift), and even made a flyby of that comet's possibly shattered nucleus at 20 e6km.
+Later it was speculated that Mariner 4 passed through debris of comet D/1895 Q1 (Swift), and even made a flyby of that comet's possibly shattered nucleus at 20 e6km.

 On December 7 the gas supply in the attitude control system was exhausted, and between December 10 and 11, a total of 83 micrometeoroid hits were recorded which caused perturbation of the spacecraft's attitude and degradation of the signal strength.
 On December 21, 1967, communications with Mariner 4 were terminated.
 The spacecraft is now derelict in an exterior heliocentric orbit.

 Results

 The total data returned by the mission was 5.2 million bits (about 634 kB).
 All instruments operated successfully with the exception of a part of the ionization chamber, namely the Geiger–Müller tube, which failed in February 1965.
 In addition, the plasma probe had its performance degraded by a resistor failure on December 8, 1964, but experimenters were able to recalibrate the instrument and still interpret the data.
 The images returned showed a Moon-like cratered terrain, which scientists did not expect, although amateur astronomer Donald Cyr had predicted craters.
 Later missions showed that the craters were not typical for Mars, but only for the more ancient region imaged by Mariner 4.
 A surface atmospheric pressure of 4.1 to 7.0 mbar and daytime temperatures of −100 °C were estimated.
 No magnetic field or Martian radiation belts or, again surprisingly, surface water was detected.

-Bruce C. Murray used photographs from Mariner 4 to elucidate Mars' geologic history.
+Bruce C. Murray used photographs from Mariner 4 to elucidate Mars's geologic history.

 Images of craters and measurements of a thin atmosphere—much thinner than expected—indicating a relatively inactive planet exposed to the harshness of space, generally dissipated hopes of finding intelligent life on Mars.
 Life on Mars had been the subject of speculation and science fiction for centuries.
 If there was life on Mars, after Mariner 4 most concluded it would probably be smaller, simpler forms.
 Others concluded that a search for life on Earth at kilometer resolution, using several thousand photographs, did not reveal a sign of life on the vast majority of these photographs; thus, based on the 22 photographs taken by Mariner 4, one could not conclude there was no intelligent life on Mars.

 The solar wind was measured, and compared with simultaneous records from Mariner 5 which went to Venus.